From resumes to resilience: Embracing the soft skills revolution

 Technology in recruitment has opened up several possibilities.
 Companies now have access to and the ability to recruit from remote campuses without the associated logistical nightmares.
 With one-way pre-recorded video interviews, online assessments, and virtual interviews, companies can improve candidate experience.
 Alongside, physical presence on the university campuses adds a face to the name, so to speak, giving the opportunity to build personal connections with prospective employees well ahead of the recruitment process.
 Consistent phygital engagement is the way to go to capture the digital natives.

-Phygital campus engagement is key for campus recruitment width=1024
+Phygital campus engagement is key for campus recruitment data-lazy-srcset=

 Strategies for campus engagement